Get Rich or Die Tryin': Lyricism

-Singles
+Singles and promotion

-The album's lead single, "In da Club", was certified platinum by the Recording Industry Association of America (RIAA), becoming 50 Cent's first song to top the Billboard Hot 100 for nine weeks and remained on the charts for twenty-two weeks."50 Cent – In da Club – Music Charts". aCharts.us.
+The album's lead single, "In da Club", which was released to digital download on January 7, 2003, was certified platinum by the Recording Industry Association of America (RIAA), becoming 50 Cent's first song to top the Billboard Hot 100 for nine weeks and remained on the charts for twenty-two weeks."50 Cent – In da Club – Music Charts". aCharts.us.
 Accessed July 5, 2007.
 The track also reached number one on the Top 40 Tracks, Hot R&B/Hip-Hop Songs, and Hot Rap Tracks charts.
 The song reached number one in Denmark, Germany, Ireland, and Switzerland and the top five in Austria, Belgium, Finland, Greece, Norway, Sweden, the Netherlands, and the United Kingdom.
 It received two Grammy nominations for Best Male Rap Solo Performance and Best Rap Song.
 It was listed at number 18 on VH1's "100 Greatest Hip-Hop Songs of All Time".

-Its second single, "21 Questions", became 50 Cent's second chart topper on the Billboard Hot 100, where it remained for four non-consecutive weeks.
+Its second single, "21 Questions", which was released to digital download on March 4 of that same year, became 50 Cent's second chart topper on the Billboard Hot 100, where it remained for four non-consecutive weeks.
 It spent seven weeks on top of the Billboard Hot R&B/Hip-Hop Songs charts.
 Outside the States, "21 Questions" reached number six in the United Kingdom.
 It was certified gold by the RIAA.
-The third single "P.I.M.P." was shipped with a remix featuring rapper Snoop Dogg and trio-group G-Unit.
+The third single "P.I.M.P.", which was released to urban contemporary radio on June 24, was shipped with a remix featuring rapper Snoop Dogg and trio-group G-Unit.
 It was the third single that peaked at number three on the Billboard Hot 100 and number one on "Hot Rap Tracks", becoming the third single from the album to peak in the top ten on the "Hot 100" chart.
 It also reached number one in Canada.
 It was certified Gold by RIAA.
 The album's final single, "If I Can't", peaked at number seventy-six on the Billboard Hot 100 and thirty-four on the Hot R&B/Hip-Hop Songs charts.

+After the album's release, 50 Cent toured extensively in its support.
+Throughout 2003, he performed 84 concerts in the United States, Europe, and the Middle East.